 Table of Contents

-The motor fibers of the femoral nerve supply the m. iliopsoas as well as the extensors of the knee joint.
-Sensible and sensory fibers transfer the signals from the periphery to the CNS.
-The sensible fibers supply the skin at the ventral surface of the thigh, the medial surface of the lower leg as well as the tarsal.
+The femoral nerve is a peripheral nerve originating from the spinal cord segments L1 to L4 and containing motor- and sensory nerve fibers.
+The motor nerve fibers are responsible for muscle contractions and control body movements.
+The motor fibers of the femoral nerve supply the iliopsoas muscle, as well as the extensors of the knee joint.
+Sensory fibers transfer the signals from the periphery to the central nervous system (CNS).
+The sensory fibers supply the skin at the ventral surface of the thigh, the medial surface of the lower leg, as well as the tarsal.

 - Traumatic reasons